kang-cao-corgi/coj/2022-semester-1-test-notes-Carrie.md

 |Through doctrine(教义；信条), rituals(程序；仪规；礼节) and organizations|Through the revealed Word of God|
 |Upward (Men trying to attain to God)|Downward (God came to man, given word)|

 Men cannot know God through religiosity.
-God gave men not religion but His Son, not doctrine but fact - ***the Word in the beginning became flesh*** and came to us, finished the redemptive work to give sinners like us a chance to respond to this divine call and be saved.
+God gave men not religion but His Son, not doctrine but fact - ***the Word in the beginning became flesh*** and came to us, finished the (redemptive work 不要写直接写这个词，要自己解释) to give sinners like us a chance to respond to this divine call and be saved.
 It starts with God, and is the amazing grace of God.
 No religion promises salvation by grace through faith ***in God's redemption through Jx*** like in Christianity.

 ## 4. Explain the Law and the Gospel - Definition, Purpose, Result?
 (L8)
 |   | The Law  |The Gospel|